spectreconsole/spectre.console/docs/input/analyzer/rules/Spectre1021.md

 ## Cause

-A violation of this rule occurs when a AnsiConsole prompt is called within the context of an executing renderable e.g. `Progress`, `Status` and `Live`.
+A violation of this rule occurs when an AnsiConsole prompt is called within the context of an executing renderable e.g. `Progress`, `Status` and `Live`.
 Concurrent LiveRenderable are not supported and will cause issues when running simultaneously.

 ## Reason for rule